-- 3. In a long-term camp, the program director has no other camp duties and lives on-site.
-Day camp program directors do not need to live on-site unless youth staff remain on-site overnight. - 4.
-Long-term camps that only offer trek programs do not require a program director and may use an individual as both program director/ trek director if appropriately certified. - C. The professional staff advisor for volunteer Cub Scout day camps: - 1.
-Is at least 21 years of age. - Possesses a valid certificate of training from the Day Camp Administration, Resident Camp Director, or Resident Camp Program Director section of National Camping School. - D. Short-term camp administrator.
-Short-term camps must have a short-term camp administrator meeting the following requirements: - 1.
-Is at least 21 years of age. - Possesses a valid certificate of training from the Resident Camp Director or Short-Term Camp Administration sections of National Camping School. - 3.
-The short-term camp administrator must be present at a short-term camp during setup and opening but does not need to live on-site.
+Applies to: 3.
+In a long-term camp, the program director has no other camp duties and lives on-site.
+Day camp program directors do not need to live on-site unless youth staff remain on-site overnight.
+4. Long-term camps that only offer trek programs do not require a program director and may use an individual as both program director/ trek director if appropriately certified.
+Day camp C. The professional staff advisor for volunteer Cub Scout day camps: 1.
+Is at least 21 years of age.
+2. Possesses a valid certificate of training from the Day Camp Administration, Resident Camp Director, or Resident Camp Program Short-term Director section of National Camping School. camp D. Short-term camp administrator.
+Short-term camps must have a shortterm camp administrator meeting the following requirements: 1.
+Is at least 21 years of age.
+Long-term camp 2.
+Possesses a valid certificate of training from the Resident Camp Director or Short-Term Camp Administration sections of National Camping School.
+3. The short-term camp administrator must be present at a short-term camp during setup and opening but does not need to live on-site.
 The short-term camp administrator must complete the NCAP Local Council Authorization and Assessment Declaration before the start of short-term camp program activities and before departing from the camp.

-Under SQ-403, all long-term and day camps are required to have an on-site camp director and program director, except long-term camps offering a trek program as described below.
+INTERPRETATION: Under SQ-403, all long-term and day camps are required to have an on-site camp director and program director, except long-term camps offering a trek program as described below.
 In reservation settings where multiple camps are present at the same camp property, the overall reservation may share a camp director (or a program director), but each camp must have its own program director (or camp director).
+The director of a subcamp in a multiple-camp facility possesses a valid certificate